bergsans/archaize-js/text/1_question_and_method.md

 transpiler is  configured, combining concrete  code examples with 'theory'.
-There are  quite a few  texts on  Babel, but none of  them really  deals with examples  and only  in very general terms explain the meaning of compilers.
+There are  quite a few  texts on  Babel, but none of  them really  deals with examples  and only  in very general terms explain the meaning of compilers/transpilers.